bwplotka/bingo/README.md

 `bingo` allows to easily maintain a separate, nested Go Module for each binary.
 By default, it will keep it `.bingo/<tool>.mod`
 This allows to correctly pin the binary without polluting the main go module or other's tool module.

 Also, make sure to check out the generated `.bingo/Variables.mk` if your project uses `Makefile`.
-It has useful helper variables 💖that makes it super easy to install pinned binaries without even installing `bingo` (it will use just `go build`!).
+It has useful helper variables 💖 that makes it super easy to install pinned binaries without even installing `bingo` (it will use just `go build`!).
 For `shell` users, you can invoke `source .bingo/variables.env` to source those variables.

 See an extensive and up-to-date description of the `bingo` usage below: